Jorge Soler Player Props: Marlins vs. Pirates

 Jorge Soler At The Plate

-- Soler leads Miami with 66 hits, batting .252 this season with 33 extra-base hits.
+- Soler leads Miami in total hits (67) this season while batting .252 with 33 extra-base hits.

-- Among qualified hitters in MLB, his batting average ranks 93rd, his on-base percentage ranks 36th, and he is eighth in the league in slugging.
+- He ranks 93rd in batting average, 40th in on base percentage, and eighth in slugging among the qualifying hitters in MLB action.

-- Soler has driven home a run in 25 games this season (34.7%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on five occasions..
+- In 34.2% of his games this year, Soler has had at least one RBI.
+He's picked up more than one in 16.4% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.